MichaelKentBurns/WP-GitHub/README.md

-# WP-Github
+# WP-GitHub
-##Tips, techniques, and tools to backup and monitor changes to a WordPress site using Git and Github.
+##Tips, techniques, and tools to backup and monitor changes to a WordPress site using Git and GitHub.

 This is one of several research and development projects I pursue at my Bible.MichaelKentBurns.com site. https://mkbwp.bible.michaelkentburns.com/?page_id=18